Dev-0S/StatisticalArbitrage/README.md

-# Stock Pair Trading Analysis and Spread Modeling
+# Statistical Arbitrage - Stock Pair Trading Analysis.

 This project is a **stock pair trading analysis tool** that uses **linear regression** to model the relationship between two stock prices and calculate the **spread** between them.
-The spread is analyzed for **cointegration** to identify potential trading opportunities in a pairs trading strategy.
+The spread is analyzed for **cointegration** to identify potential trading opportunities in a pairs trading strategy, which can then be backtested to caculate optimal entry and exit thresholds.

 ## Key Features

 - **Linear Regression Modeling**
   - Calculates the slope (`beta`) and intercept (`alpha`) of the relationship between two stocks' prices.
-  - Computes the spread as the difference between the observed price and the predicted price of the dependent stock.
+  - Computes the spread as the difference between the observed price and the mean price.

 - **Cointegration Testing**
   - Tests whether the spread between the two stocks is stationary (mean-reverting), a key requirement for pairs trading.